History of religion in China: People's Republic of China

 In 2012, Xi Jinping was elected as the General Secretary of the Chinese Communist Party.
 During his early political career in the 1980s, Xi was the secretary of Zhengding County in Hebei, where he allied himself with Chan master Youming and helped the reconstruction of the county's Buddhist temples, explicitly expressing interest towards Buddhism.
 Once he became CCP general secretary, fighting moral void and corruption through a return to traditional culture became the primary tasks of the new government.
 The government's project also involved restricting Christian churches, which resulted in some removals of crosses from steeples and churches' demolition.
 At least one prominent pastor who protested was arrested on charges of misusing church funds.
 A lawyer who had counselled these churches appeared on state television to confess that he had been in collusion with American organisations to incite local Christians.

+In 2018, during a series of institutional reforms, the State Administration for Religious Affairs, a state body managing the country's five official religious organizations, was merged into the United Front Work Department of the Central Committee of the Chinese Communist Party.

 In September 2018, the Associated Press reported that "Xi is waging the most severe systematic suppression of Christianity in the country since religious freedom was written into the Chinese constitution in 1982", which has involved "destroying crosses, burning bibles, shutting churches and ordering followers to sign papers renouncing their faith".
 These abuses continued with a crackdown on all non-state religious groups and tighter control of state ones as Xi Jinping Thought was implemented.
 In addition to Christianity Islam has suffered from increasing repression with Muslim scholars and writers targeted by the state.
 Religious communities in China have been increasingly isolated from their co-religionists abroad.
 In 2021, the Measures for the Administration of Religious Clerical Personnel and the Financial Management Measures for Places of Religious Activities came into effect, furthering tightening the CCP's control over religious activity.